Center for Language Studies

 World Languages and Cultures ~ WLC

-World Languages and Cultures (WLC) offers a variety of languages including American Sign Language, Arabic, English for International Teaching Assistants, Hindi, Nahuatl, Persian, Swahili, Turkish, Urdu and Yoruba.
+World Languages and Cultures (WLC) offers a variety of languages including American Sign Language, Arabic, English for International Teaching Assistants, Hindi, Persian, Swahili, Turkish, Urdu and Yoruba.
 You can find WLC faculty offices and classrooms at 195 Angell Street.

 WLC faculty teach all levels of language from beginner to advanced.
 They also offer first-year seminars and courses taught in English about their language and culture.
 You can use your knowledge of all WLC languages to fulfill the language requirement for the Certificate in Intercultural Competence.
 To learn about all of our language courses and to meet our faculty check out the information below!